 The ensemble has collaborated with renowned European conductors, soloists, directors and choreographers such as Andrew Parrott, Hana Blažíková, Damien Guillon, Peter Kooij, Sergio Azzolini, François Fernandez, Simona Houda-Šaturová, Benjamin Lazar, Jean-Denis Monory and Gudrun Skamletz.
 The ensemble has also maintained long-term collaboration with the Buchty a loutky theatre company, producing some highly original projects, such as F. Cavalli‘s opera Calisto staged with marionettes.

 Collegium Marianum has received critical acclaim both at home and abroad.
 The ensemble has appeared extensively on the Czech Radio and TV as well as on the radio abroad.
 It regularly performs at music festivals and on prestigious stages both in the Czech Republic and elsewhere in Europe, including Alter Musik Regensburg, Bachfest Leipzig, Potsdam Festspiele, Mitte Europa, Festival de Sablé, Bolzano Festival, Palau Música Barcelona, Pražské jaro, or Concentus Moraviae.
 In 2008 the ensemble started a successful collaboration with the Supraphon label.
-Within the “Music from Eighteenth-Century Prague” series it has launched five recordings: Concertos & arias by J. J. I. Brentner, Rorate coeli / Music for Advent and Christmas in Baroque Prague, Concertos and sinfonias by F. Jiránek (RRI Editor’s choice, Diapason), Sepolcri by J. D. Zelenka, and CD Musici da camera (Harmonie Tip and Harmonie Editor’s Choice).
+Within the “Music from Eighteenth-Century Prague” series it has launched six recordings: Concertos & arias by J. J. I. Brentner, Rorate coeli / Music for Advent and Christmas in Baroque Prague, Concertos and sinfonias by F. Jiránek (RRI Editor’s choice, Diapason), Sepolcri by J. D. Zelenka, CD Musici da camera (Harmonie Tip and Harmonie Editor’s Choice) and Lamentationes Jeremiæ Prophetæ by J. D. Zelenka.
 The ensemble has also featured on the profile CD of the soprano Simona Houda-Šaturová, Gloria and in a DVD recording of A. Caldara’s „Maddalena ai piedi di Cristo“.

-In 2013, Collegium Marianum presents the already thirteenth edition of its concert cycle Baroque soirées dedicated this year to the celebration of the anniversary of the musician Arcangelo Corelli.
+In 2014, Collegium Marianum presents the already fourteenth edition of its concert cycle Baroque soirées.
 The Baroque soirées with their thematic programming and close interconnection with the historical spaces of Old Prague are unique not only in the Czech, but international context.
 Collegium Marianum is the ensemble in residence of the international music festival Summer Festivities of Early Music.
 In January 2010 Collegium Marianum was awarded with an honour for the credits of quality and for the general promotion of Czech music, presented by the International Music Council by UNESCO.

 Photo: Petra Hajská